DID NOT ATTEND (DNA) Policy

 If you do not answer the call from the practice manager.
 You will be removed from the practice list and you will have to find a new GP practice to register at.

-You will be informed of the decision in writing – which will be the third letter.
+You will be informed of the decision in writing.

 Once a removal has been actioned, you have 30 days to find a new GP practice to accept you onto their register.